Technigo/project-react-native-app/README.md

 ![Niagara Falls](https://images.unsplash.com/photo-1489447068241-b3490214e879?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80)

 This week's project is a very free one.
-Your only restrictions are that it should be a mobile app created with React Native, using styled components and have some functionality that uses the sensors of your mobile phone. (camera, gyro, accelerometer, etc.)
+Your only restrictions are that it should be a mobile app created with React Native, using styled components and have one functionality that uses the sensors of your mobile phone. (camera, gyro, accelerometer, voice assistance, ARKit etc.)

+## Ideas that you could build 💡
+- step counter
+- photo booth
+- some kind of game based on shakes/tilts on the phone
+- camera app
+- a bubble level
+- Or maybe you remember [this game](https://www.youtube.com/watch?v=nT9gxQkSCN8&feature=youtu.be)!?

 ## What you will learn 🧠